-- In April 2021, Iran began testing advanced IR-9 centrifuges and announced it would enrich uranium up to 60 percent.
+- In April 2021, Iran began testing advanced IR-9 centrifuges and enriching uranium up to 60 percent.

 Taken together, Iran’s so-called breakout time – the time needed to enrich enough uranium for one nuclear bomb – has shortened from one year to about three months, non-government nuclear experts estimated.

 On December 1, 2020, three days after the Fakhrizadeh assassination, Iran's parliament, which is dominated by conservatives, enacted legislation demanding that the government immediately resume enriching uranium to 20 percent, a step that could bring Tehran closer to attaining fuel for a bomb.
 The nuclear deal stipulated that Tehran could only enrich uranium to 3.67 percent.
 On December 3, Iran told the International Atomic Energy Agency (IAEA) that it would quadruple the number of advanced centrifuges at an underground facility at Natanz.

 In January 2021, Iran resumed enriching uranium to 20 percent at Fordo, an underground nuclear facility.
 The IAEA warned that Iran was “quite rapidly” enriching uranium at 20 percent.
 “It is clear that we don’t have many months ahead of us,” IAEA director Rafael Grossi said on January 11.
 “We have weeks.”
 By January 28, Iran had enriched 17 kg (37.5 lbs) of 20 percent enriched uranium and said that it planned to produce 120 kg (44 lbs) by the end of the year.